Telephone: +44 (0)24 765 75557

 - Subjective Wellbeing

 Daniel’s early work was on learning and games, with applications to industrial organisation and finance, but always included a mixture of theory and experimental methods.
 More recently he has been working at the borders with psychology attempting to understand how psychological traits, cognitive biases, mood, language and beliefs affect behaviour.
-Together with Andrew Oswald, I lead Theme 3 of the ESRC-funded CAGE centre which seeks better ways to understand and measure subjective wellbeing and related behavioural concepts.
-I am also a member of the World Wellbeing Panel based at the LSE.
-To hear me speak on the topic of historical happiness for BBC Radio 4 go here.
+Together with Andrew Oswald, Daniel leads Theme 3 of the ESRC-funded CAGE centre which seeks better ways to understand and measure subjective wellbeing ("happiness") and related behavioural concepts.
+Daniel is also a member of the World Wellbeing Panel based at the LSE.
+To hear Daniel speak on the topic of historical happiness for BBC Radio 4 go here.

 Ignoring Good Advice, CAGE Working Paper No. 359, 2018, with David Ronayne.